joebarbere/joebarbere/README.md

 Hi!
-My name is Joe Barbere.
+My name is Joe Barbere, a seasoned developer, engineer, and IT professional.

-I'm interested in TypeScript, C#, WebAssembly, and AI. 🤖
+Lately my interests are in bug bountys, infosec, and C/C++.

+My day job has me working with Angular/C#/AWS/Terraform.